KingJiongEN/DegentCivil/docs/docs/core-concepts/state-management.md

 # State Management

-The State Management system is a crucial component of the Degent Civil that controls character behaviors, activities, and interactions through a sophisticated state machine implementation.
+The State Management system is a crucial component of the Degent Civilization that controls character behaviors, activities, and interactions through a sophisticated state machine implementation.

 ## Overview